KyleKlenk/summa/docs/index.md

     * The `intent` attribute within dummy variable declarations indicates usage for input, input-output, or output
         * e.g., within `surfaceFlx` we have `type(in_type_surfaceFlx) ,intent(in)    :: in_surfaceFlx`, indicating the `in_surfaceFlx` object is for input data only
         * as noted above, the `in_surfaceFlx` object interfaces input data between the `surfaceFlx` module subroutine and its caller (the `soilLiqFlx` module subroutine)
-4. Create a skeleton of the new procedure
+3. Create a skeleton of the new procedure
     * Choose a self explanatory name for the new procedure
         * e.g. `update_surfaceFlx_example_flux`
+    * e.g., at the conclusion of this step, we would have a skeleton within the `contains` block of `surfaceFlx` similar to the following:

+    ````fortran
+    subroutine update_surfaceFlx_example_flux
+    ! main computations for the calculation of an example flux

+    end subroutine update_surfaceFlx_example_flux
+    ````

-    * Modify the argument list from the template procedure to match the new procedure
+    * For new module procedures, the argument list from the template routine should be adjusted to match the needs of the new procedure
-        * Similar variables may be reused
+    * For internal procedures (such as the example above), adding new data to interface objects from the corresponding module procedure may be required (see next step)
+4. Update derived type definitions for interface objects
     * It may be desirable to add data components to existing objects related to the template procedure
-    * e.g., adding a new numerical constant to be used in calculating a surface hydrology flux would require interfacing that data to the `update_surfaceFlx_example_flux`subroutine
+        * e.g., adding a new numerical constant to be used in calculating a surface hydrology flux would require interfacing that data to the `update_surfaceFlx_example_flux` subroutine, which can be done using the `in_surfaceFlx` object
-        * this may be done by adding a new data component to the `in_surfaceFlx` object (see next step)
-    * e.g., at the conclusion of this step, we would have a skeleton similar to ...
-6. Update derived type definitions (if necessary)
-8. Add operations to the skeleton procedure
+5. Add operations to the skeleton procedure
-9. Update model decisions (if necessary)
+6. Update model decisions (if necessary)

 ## Credits
 SUMMA's initial implementation is described in two papers published in [Water Resources Research](http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)1944-7973).
 If you use SUMMA, please credit these two publications.